Undline/UndChain/readme.md

 #### Built-in User Protections and Decentralized Dispute Resolution

-UndChain’s digital asset model includes comprehensive user protections to create a balanced environment:
+Modulr’s digital asset model includes comprehensive user protections to create a balanced environment:

 - **Transparency with Color-Coded Contracts:** Clear asset terms prevent misunderstandings and allow users to make informed decisions.
 - **Accountability in Dispute Resolution:** Both claimants and users are accountable in disputes, with sponsors providing support and verification to prevent misuse.
-- **Modular, Decentralized Enforcement:** Optional DAGs and protocol forks allow enforcement and monitoring to evolve without impacting the core protocol, promoting innovation within the UndChain ecosystem.
+- **Modular, Decentralized Enforcement:** Optional DAGs and protocol forks allow enforcement and monitoring to evolve without impacting the core protocol, promoting innovation within the Modulr ecosystem.

-#### Advantages of Enforceable Digital Assets on UndChain
+#### Advantages of Enforceable Digital Assets on Modulr

-The UndChain digital asset model brings unique advantages over traditional NFTs and decentralized assets:
+The Modulr digital asset model brings unique advantages over traditional NFTs and decentralized assets:

 - **Clear Rights and Responsibilities:** Predefined contracts outline specific usage rights, empowering creators and users to understand and control asset interactions.
 - **Optional, Effective Enforcement:** By choosing DAGs, creators can access a robust IP protection system that operates independently of the main protocol.
 - **Upgrade Flexibility for Unregistered Assets:** Unregistered (Gray) assets offer a straightforward entry point, with the flexibility to upgrade protections as desired.
 - **Future-Proof Flexibility:** The enforcement system, combined with protocol forks, allows the ecosystem to grow, adapt, and incorporate new enforcement mechanisms without requiring protocol changes.

-Through enforceable digital assets, UndChain enables a **new standard in digital ownership** for Web4, balancing creator rights with user freedom while remaining scalable and neutral at its core.
+Through enforceable digital assets, Modulr enables a **new standard in digital ownership** for Web4, balancing creator rights with user freedom while remaining scalable and neutral at its core.

 ---